 4. Bi-Weekly Journals: Every week that we do not meet for class, please submit a reflection about your personal-professional internship experiences.
-A 1-2 page Journals are due by on the Tuesday nights that we do not meet for class.
+A one-page, single-spaced entry is desirable.
+Journals are due by on the

+Thursday that we do not meet for class.
 Final Reflection: Students will complete a final reflection at the end of the term to evaluate intra/interpersonal and clinical growth.